AmandracOP/devsec/project_root/README.md

 - Real-time network monitoring

 ## Setup
-Run `setup.sh` to create the project structure and initialize the environment.
+Run `setup.ps1` to create the project structure and initialize the environment.

 ## Docker
 Use Docker to manage your environment and containers.